chilkari/ts-expression-evaluator/README.md

 * Done with tokens.
 Final processing of anything remaining. vStack=[`5,7`], opStack=[`*`].
   * **Pop two operands (5,7) and op (*).
 Eval to "35" push result to vStack.**
 * No operators left.
 Pop single value "35" from vStack which is the final answer and return.

+### Brute Force Multiple Passes over expression, evaluating in precedence order

+In this approach, we build a list of operators in precedence order, `\, *, -, +`.
+Then we repeatedly examine the expression for sub-expressions containing the current operator.
+We evaluate that sub-expression, substituting the answer for the original part, simplifying the overall expression down to the point where it only contains a single number.
+Using the instructions example:

+* `3+10*6-23/4` - First search for "number / number" sub-expressions (division) and evaluate each.
+Specifically, replace "23/4" with 5 (integer division)
+* `3+10*6-5` - Search resulting expression for multiplication sub-expressions.
+In our case, replace "10*6" with "60"
+* `3+60-5` - Search resulting expression for subtraction sub-expressions.
+In this case, replace "60-5" with "55"
+* `3+55` - Search resulting expression for addition sub-expressions.
+In this case, replace "3+55" with "58"
+* `58` - nothing left to do.
+Return this result.

+**Some gotchas**
+* We need to continuously loop each operator until there is nothing left.
+We can't just use the initial set of matches and must _re-match_ each modified expression for the current operator until none remain.
+* If we want to support whitespace between things, we need to include that as part of our search regular expression.
+* As this makes heavy use of dynamic regular expressions, it's all a bit unwieldy because of escaping.

 ## Candidate Evaluation